 A safe and healthy way to consume almonds is by soaking them in water and peeling the skin before consuming.
 The skin contains tannin, a compound used to keep the nutrients locked in the almond.
 Peeling off the skin will release the nutrients.
 Enzymes useful for digestion are also released when the almonds are soaked.

-Top Health Benefits Of Eating Almonds During Pregnancy
+Top Health Benefits of Eating Almonds During Pregnancy

-Science has backed consumption of badam during pregnancy as safe.
+Science has backed the consumption of badam during pregnancy as safe.
 Here are some of the main health benefits associated with almonds:

 - Almonds are a good source of dietary fat and carbs.
 They also help in reducing oxidative stress, inflammation, and blood sugar.
 This prevents babies from metabolic disorders later in life, usually in the case of high-risk pregnancies such as obesity and diabetes in the mother-to-be.